Resident Frequently Asked Questions:

 Q: What will the additional assessment funds be used to support?

-A: Assessment funds will be used to: fund the reserve at the recommended level, cover rising costs, allow us to complete additional upgrades and asset preservation recommended in the reserve study, and have the ability to pay professionals to do work such as tree cutting instead of relying solely on homeowners.
+A: Assessment funds will be used to: fund the reserve at the recommended level, cover rising costs, allow us to complete additional upgrades and asset preservation recommended in the reserve study, and can pay professionals to do work such as tree cutting instead of relying solely on homeowners.
 As maintenance requirements become more complex or time intensive, we require more skilled professionals to tackle larger projects which will require funding.
 Trees planted in the 1960s have gotten quite big!

 Q: What happens if the increased assessment ballot measure does not pass?